beeware/toga/src/django/README.rst

 Toga Django defines a ``TogaApp`` class that can be used to mount a Toga Web instance in a Django app.
-If you have Toga application named `myapp`, Django deployment is acheived by putting the following into your project's ``urls.py``::
+If you have Toga application named `myapp`, Django deployment is achieved by putting the following into your project's ``urls.py``::

     from django.conf import settings